filimon-danopoulos/filimon-danopoulos.github.io/released/2014-08-20_Typescript:-type-assertion-gotcha.md

 The thing is, when you have a syntax that is so similar to something you already know (C# in my case) your expecations are set accordingly.
 The Typescript documentation is clear that no run time checks are made (it's not even called a cast in Typescript), but during coding I fell back on subconsious patterns.

-If you spend some time looking at Typescript and the compiled JavaScript you quickly see that they are very similar, in a lot of cases the only difference is type anotations in the Typescript code.
+If you spend some time looking at Typescript and the compiled JavaScript you quickly see that they are very similar, in a lot of cases the only differences are the type anotations in the Typescript code.
 This seems to be very much by design, see [this post about let and const](https://typescript.codeplex.com/discussions/397633) for another example on the same note.

 ## Keep in mind